Skip to main content

 What is a Form 1042-S?

-Form 1042-S is issued to foreign students who have received scholarships that exceed tuition and mandatory fees.
+Form 1042-S is issued to nonresident aliens (for tax purposes) who have received scholarships that exceed tuition and mandatory fees.
 Form 1042-S is a report of tax withheld and is mailed in mid-March.